DataDog/integrations-core/postgres/README.md

 2. [Restart the Agent][4].

+##### Trace collection

+Datadog APM integrates with Redis to see the traces across your distributed system.
+Trace collection is enabled by default in the Datadog Agent v6+.
+To start collecting traces:

+1. [Enable trace collection in Datadog][5].
+2. [Instrument your application that makes requests to Memchache][6].

 ##### Log collection

 _Available for Agent versions >6.0_

 PostgreSQL default logging is to `stderr`, and logs do not include detailed information.
 It is recommended to log into a file with additional details specified in the log line prefix.
-Refer to the PostgreSQL [documentation][14] on this topic for additional details.
+Refer to the PostgreSQL [documentation][16] on this topic for additional details.

 1. Logging is configured within the file `/etc/postgresql/<VERSION>/main/postgresql.conf`.
 For regular log results, including statement outputs, uncomment the following parameters in the log section: